anhduy1202/Hang-man/README.md

 3) Choose the .sln file
 4) Play the game

-*Note: You can change the word list of your choice in the word.txt file
+*Note: You can change the word list of your choice in the wordlist.txt file